beauregard-joshua/Into-The-Abyss-Story/characters/pcs/ebadius.md

 Ebadius himself is not trusting of Buppido, mainly due to the fact that he has caused many bad situations to get worse and has done little to aid the party.
 He also does not seem fond of Stool, who also acts as a burden to the party, but does listen to his knowledge of the underdark.

 ## Trivia
-* No one has commented on Ebadius' appearence, except for Dad and Edleth, which appears a bit strange considering the fact that he is a tiefling and is likely not lawful or good.
-Edleth commented on his race since she does not like "those kinds of people," and Dad commented only to say he didn't know what he was.
+* No one has commented on Ebadius' appearence, except for Dad and Eldeth, which appears a bit strange considering the fact that he is a tiefling and is likely not lawful or good.
+Eldeth commented on his race since she does not like "those kinds of people," and Dad commented only to say he didn't know what he was.
 * Ebadius' surname "Cantos" pays homage to the character "Stelio Kontos" from *American Dad*.
 If Ebadius has seen this show, then he must be from another plane of existence and has not yet stated this.